harrisonlab/phytophthora_rubi/README.md

 SPAdes:
 strain: SCRP249 species: P.rubi
-the number of SigP genes is:    74,620 the number of SigP-RxLR genes are:      2,303 the number of SigP-RxLR-EER genes are:  300
+the number of SigP genes is:    82,268 the number of SigP-RxLR genes are:      2,616 the number of SigP-RxLR-EER genes are:  308
+Merged RxLR regex proteins: 2,158
-Merged RxLR-EER regex proteins: 270
+Merged RxLR-EER regex proteins: 277

 strain: SCRP324 species: P.rubi
-the number of SigP genes is:    75,263 the number of SigP-RxLR genes are:      2,313 the number of SigP-RxLR-EER genes are:  294
+the number of SigP genes is:    83,068 the number of SigP-RxLR genes are:      2,628 the number of SigP-RxLR-EER genes are:  302
+Merged RxLR regex proteins: 2,167
-Merged RxLR-EER regex proteins: 266
+Merged RxLR-EER regex proteins: 273

 strain: SCRP333 species: P.rubi
-the number of SigP genes is:    74,464 the number of SigP-RxLR genes are:      2279 the number of SigP-RxLR-EER genes are:  290
+the number of SigP genes is:    82,140 the number of SigP-RxLR genes are:      2,594 the number of SigP-RxLR-EER genes are:  299
-Merged RxLR-EER regex proteins: 264

-Without EER:
-strain: SCRP249 species: P.rubi
-the number of SigP gene is:     74620 the number of SigP-RxLR genes are:      2303 the number of SigP-RxLR-EER genes are:  300
-Merged RxLR-EER regex proteins: 1920

-strain: SCRP324 species: P.rubi
-the number of SigP gene is:     75263 the number of SigP-RxLR genes are:      2313 the number of SigP-RxLR-EER genes are:  294
-Merged RxLR-EER regex proteins: 1930
+Merged RxLR regex proteins: 2,141

-strain: SCRP333 species: P.rubi
-the number of SigP gene is:     74464 the number of SigP-RxLR genes are:      2279 the number of SigP-RxLR-EER genes are:  290
-Merged RxLR-EER regex proteins: 1904
+Merged RxLR-EER regex proteins: 272
 ```

 E5) From ORF gene models - Hmm evidence of WY domains